Healthdirect Free Australian health advice you can count on.

 Anaphylactic shock

-Occasionally some people have a severe allergic reaction to being stung by a plant.
+Sometimes, people can have a severe allergic reaction to a stinging plant.

-In cases of severe allergic reaction, the whole body can react within minutes to the sting which can lead to anaphylactic shock.
+In cases of severe allergic reaction, your whole body can react within minutes to the sting.
+This can lead to anaphylactic shock.
 Anaphylactic shock is very serious and can be fatal.

 Learn more here about the development and quality assurance of healthdirect content.